 Force plate technology is used to measure balance, gait, and other parameters of biomechanics, most commonly for medical and athletic performance purposes.
 In their simplest form, force plates are designed with a single pedestal.
 More advanced designs feature a pair of rectangular or triangular plates with load cells or triaxial force transducers between them at the corners.

-Each year, there are between 1.7 and 3 million sports-related concussions reported, according to the University of Pennsylvania Medical Center in Pittsburgh.
+Each year, there are between 1.7 and 3 million sports-related concussions reported, according to the University of Pittsburgh Medical Center.
 Unsurprisingly, 300,000 are football-related.
 The college also reports that 2 in 10 high school athletes who play contact sports will suffer a concussion this year.

 Computerized dynamic posturagraphy (CDP) is one of many technologies used to diagnose balance disorders.
 As opposed to other balance assessment tests that focus on isolated anatomical components, CDP analyzes multiple.
 It does this by leveraging the following protocols: